Saimaa

 Saimaa (/ˈsaɪmɑː/ SY-mah, [ˈsɑi̯mɑː]; Saimen) is a lake located in the Finnish Lakeland area in southeastern Finland.
-At approximately 4279 km2, it is the largest lake in Finland, and the fourth largest natural freshwater lake in Europe.
+With a surface area of approximately 4279 km2, it is the largest lake in Finland, and the fourth-largest natural freshwater lake in Europe.

 The name Saimaa likely comes from a non-Uralic, non-Indo European substrate language.
+Alternatively, it has been proposed that the name may be connected to the Sami word sápmi.

 History

-It was formed by glacial melting at the end of the Ice Age.
+The lake was formed by glacial melting at the end of the Ice Age.
 Major towns on the lakeshore include Lappeenranta, Imatra, Savonlinna, Mikkeli, Varkaus, and Joensuu.
-About 6000 years ago, ancient Lake Saimaa, estimated to cover nearly 9000 km2 at the time, was abruptly discharged through a new outlet.
+About 6,000 years ago, ancient Lake Saimaa, estimated to cover nearly 9000 km2 at the time, was abruptly discharged through a new outlet.
 The event created thousands of square kilometres of new residual wetlands.
 Following this event, the region saw a population maximum in the decades following only to later return to an ecological development towards old boreal conifer forests which saw a decline in population.

 Topography

 The Vuoksi River flows from Saimaa to Lake Ladoga.
-Most of the lake is spotted with islands, and narrow canals divide the lake in many parts, each having their own names (major basins include Suur-Saimaa, Orivesi, Puruvesi, Haukivesi, Yövesi, Pihlajavesi, and Pyhäselkä).
-Thus, Saimaa exhibits all major types of lake in Finland at different levels of eutrophication.
+Most of the lake is dotted with islands, and narrow channels divide the lake into many parts, each having its own name (major basins include Orivesi, Puruvesi, Haukivesi, Yövesi, Pihlajavesi, and Pyhäselkä, among others).
+The southernmost major basin is sometimes called "Suur-Saimaa", or "Greater Saimaa", but this is not an official name.

+Saimaa exhibits all major types of lake in Finland at different levels of eutrophication.